juaneduardoflores/JEF-s-Wiki/Blog/Computer_Music_Book_in_Max_MSP/Computer_Music_Book_in_Max_MSP.md

 This is the breakdown:

-* `SinOsc` is the name of the class.
+* `SinOsc` is the name of the [class](https://en.wikipedia.org/wiki/Class_(computer_programming)).
 * `.ar` specifies that it will output at the audio rate.
 * `(440, 0, 0.5)` are the parameters.
 It will have a frequency of 440 Hz, phase of 0, and amplitude of 0.5.

 In Max MSP, the term UGen is not used.
-Instead, they are called objects, but underneath the surface of objects is essentially the same as UGens, they have algorithms for audio.
+Instead, they are called objects, but underneath the surface of objects is essentially the same as UGens, they have pre-defined instructions for the computer (algorithms) to generate or process audio.
 The objects that are for audio have a tilde (`~`).
-This means that it is calculating at the audio rate, just like in SuperCollider where `.ar` is used.
+The tilde representing a signal, means that it is calculating at the audio rate, just like in SuperCollider where `.ar` is used.
+So if the audio rate is set to 44,100, that means that it is calculating 44,100 values per second.

 <img src="./imgs/sine.png" alt="IBM 360/91 console and 2250 display" width="40%" />